 Civil liberties are not an afterthought or luxury to be lost in the fog of emergency management.
 They are the guideposts and limits of legislative and governmental action.
-The Charter of Rights and Freedoms applies at all times, in good and bad times.
-The Constitution is the supreme law of the land, more important during an emergency than not, subject always to the limits set out therein.
+The Charter of Rights and Freedoms applies always, in good and bad times.
+The Constitution is the supreme law of the land, and as such is more, not less important during an emergency.
 Reasonable limits upon those rights will be judged in its context, varying on the degree of compliance that can be expected, depending on the state of the pandemic or other emergency.
 The notwithstanding clause remains available, albeit not for all rights (like mobility rights), to permit the rule of law to operate, pursuant to the process set out in the Constitution Act, 1982.
 We would rather it never be used, of course, but even worse is willful blindness to the Constitution by people in power.

 At the time of writing, governments across Canada have begun to wind down their COVID-19 measures after successfully flattening the curve of the virus, although emergency measures remain active in most jurisdictions.
 Provinces such as Manitoba and British Columbia had relative success in limiting the spread of the virus and have begun to reopen their economies.
 Some territories saw few to no COVID infections.
 Viral outbreaks, however, often come in waves.
 Government responses to a second wave of infection may also lead to a second wave of human rights violations.
 Moreover, all constrictions of our civil liberties must be removed as soon as possible.
 They cannot be permitted to persist after the emergency.

 The health of our society is not measured merely in empirical, physiological terms.
 Our civil liberties were infringed like never before, during COVID, leaving us all less well, a collective sense of grave unease unknown to most Canadians alive today.
-‘Live Free or Die,’ an American border state’s motto, was not Canada’s, to be sure.
+“Live Free or Die”, an American border state’s motto, was not Canada’s, to be sure.
 More like: Live Without Freedom, or Die of COVID.
 Both mottos are obviously hyperbolic and rhetorical.
 But we cannot pretend anymore that there is some elusive balance between civil liberties and public health to be found.
 Our civil liberties inform our public health, as much as antibody levels and body temperature.
-That the Peoples Republic of China may enjoy a lower COVID infection rate today does not make it a society healthier than Canada, whose residents are legally entitled to enjoy freedoms unknown to that state.
+That China may enjoy a lower COVID infection rate today does not make it a society healthier than Canada, whose residents are legally entitled to enjoy freedoms unknown to that state.

 No longer can Canadian governments omit the protection of civil liberties in their emergency management governance and practice.
 In the spring of fear, as each emergency order went out in response to COVID, civil society NGOs and other advocates sounded the alarm: the government was overreaching, neglecting vulnerable populations, and not following the law.
 This report continues those efforts.
 General and specific recommendations from CCLA are forthcoming but for now we decided it better to release our report on the facts and law, and our assessment of emergency management from a civil liberties perspective.
-The timing of this report (mid-June, 2020) comes near the end of the first wave of COVID-19 in Canada, but everything changes so quickly that there is always the risk that it is either premature or stale by the time it’s read.
-As ever, this is our best effort.

 Appendix – Emergency Measures by Province and Territory as of June 12, 2020